-|Journal of American Folklore Contributors' Information|
+|Journal of American Folklore Information for Contributors|

 Article manuscripts should be submitted according to the guidelines outlined below.
-Submissions are acknowledged on receipt and are evaluated first by the Journal editorial staff, and then, if found appropriate for the Journal, are sent for &double blind” review to two qualified referees.
+Submissions are acknowledged on receipt and are evaluated first by the Journal editorial staff, and then, if found appropriate for the Journal, are sent for “double blind” review to two qualified referees.
 The staff attempts to keep authors informed about the review process via e-mail; current and accurate e-mail addresses expedite this communication.
 Outside reviews may take anywhere from a few weeks to several months to be completed.
 Authors are notified as soon as a decision has been made on whether to accept or reject a manuscript.
 Acceptance may be either outright or contingent on the completion of recommended changes.
 Rejection may be outright or with the possibility of revision and resubmission for a new evaluation.
 The editors reserve the right to reject or return for revision any material submitted, on the grounds of inappropriate subject matter, quality, or length.
 Submitted manuscripts should not have been published elsewhere and must not be under concurrent consideration by any other journal.

 Reviews and review articles are generally requested by the review editors, but the editors welcome queries from scholars concerned with particular areas of folklore research.
 Expressions of willingness to review from scholars with particular expertise are welcomed.
 Colleagues who wish to write an obituary should contact the editors.

-The first copy should be sent in Microsoft Word or Rich Text Format (rtf) and should include the author’s name.
-Figures should not be included in this document, but "call outs" should be used to designate where figures should be placed (e.g., "Insert Figure 1 here").
-A list at the end of the article (placed after the bibliography) should detail the figures to be included, along with their captions.
-The second copy of the manuscript should be sent in Portable Document Format (pdf).
-This version should not include the author’s name or any references within the text that would identify the author to the manuscript reviewers.
+Manuscripts should be submitted Microsoft Word or Rich Text Format (rtf) and should not include the author’s name or any references within the text that would identify the author to the manuscript reviewers.
 Passages that would identify the author can be marked in the following manner to indicate excised words: (****).
 Figures should be embedded in this version just as they would ideally be placed in the published text.
-Possible supplementary materials (e.g., additional photographs, sound files, video footage, etc.) that might accompany the article in its online version should be described in a cover letter addressed to the editors.
-If the article is accepted for publication, authors should submit electronic files of all photos and/or figures.

 Photographs accompanying articles that are accepted for publication must be at a resolution of 300 DPI or higher and should be in TIFF format.
 JPG format is not accepted.
 Line drawings, maps, and tables should be submitted in black-and-white at a resolution of 1200 DPI.
 Small files may be submitted as attachments; contact the editors regarding the submission of larger files.
 Permissions for all included photos and/or other supplemental materials are the responsibility of the author and must be supplied before publication can proceed.
-No supplemental files need be submitted until editors have indicated acceptance of the manuscript.
+No supplemental files need be submitted until the editors have indicated acceptance of the manuscript.
 For further information on figure formatting and permissions, please contact the editors.